Tikkabilla: Production

-Beverly Hills writes for the programme as well as writing for sister show The Story Makers.
+Beverly Hills (actress)|Beverly Hills wrote the script for the series, as well as for its sister show The Story Makers.
 Francis Haines and Liz Kitchen wrote the majority of the programme's music.
 Francis Haines and Jake Hook co-wrote one of the songs.

 Home media

 BBC Worldwide released several VHS and DVDs of the series in the United Kingdom.